nicotsou/nicotsou.com/content/blog/windows-anniversary/index.md

 Just picture this for a second.
 A designer (I imagine him like Bob Ross) with a brush in his hand (sorry, I mean a [surface pen](https://www.google.com/search?q=surface+pen&sxsrf=AOaemvJmsg7f7THbjy5nvuz1v7LNNUesPw:1635969076286&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjOw57d-_zzAhWosKQKHakkBWQQ_AUoAXoECAEQAw&biw=2384&bih=1252&dpr=2)), thinking about how to improve the UI (sorry, these days we call it UX), and running out of ideas.
 Then another guy comes in with the face of [Archimedes](<https://en.wikipedia.org/wiki/Eureka_(word)>).

-"Eurica!
+"Eureka!
 Let's center the Start Menu!"

 According to Microsoft, the Windows Start Menu is the center of your world.
 Well, I can’t blame them now that we’re all in front of a computer.
 How could I?